-NOTE Before you join the NSS to an NTv4 or Active Directory Service (ADS) domain, do the following:
+Before you join the NSS to an NTv4 or Active Directory Service (ADS) domain, do the following:

-- Configure the IP and DNS information. - Set up your user and group ID ranges on the User/Group Settings page (from the Manager Menu, click Access and then Options).
-If you make a change to the range after the domain is joined you must rejoin the NSS to the domain after the change is made. - Set up the Home Directory Location on the User/Group Settings page.
-This is used for any domain users as well as local users.
+- Configure the IP and DNS information. - Configure the NTP Server to synchronizing with ADS server. - Set up your user and group ID ranges on the User/Group Settings page (from the Manager Menu, click Access and then Options).
+If you make a change to the range after the you join the domain, you must rejoin the NSS to the domain after the change is made.

+Set up the Home Directory Location on the User/Group Settings page.
+This is used for both domain users and local users.